Sloan-Performing-Arts-Center/venue-audio/rep/setup.md

 - Gain set to 3 o'clock.
 (This is NOT recommended for any other system, but clipping is accounted for elsewhere in this system.)

 [[TODO verify back of speaker settings (need image)]]

-## Analog Patch

-This includes general instructions for preparing the patch for this system.

-**Always follow the [patch cable color code](../specs.md#patch-bay-color-code)** when installing.

-**Refer to the [patch plot](#TODO-link) to find/verify all specific patch points.**

-TODO don't forget the 4 speaker drop outputs (rio output total count should be 11).

-## Unorganized so far??

-- explain preset PZM inputs
-- explain SM VOG setup
-  - link to SM VOG explanation in permanent spec

 ## Setting the Sound Table